petr7555/tdt4259-individual-assignment/design-doc.md

 How will your system/application authenticate users and incoming requests?
 If it's publicly accessible, will it be behind a firewall?

+Security: How you’ll secure your application and authenticate users and incoming requests.
 ### 6.5.
 Data privacy

 How will you ensure the privacy of customer data?
 Will your system be compliant with data retention and deletion policies (e.g., [GDPR](https://gdpr.eu/what-is-gdpr/))?

+Data privacy: How you’ll protect and ensure the privacy of customer data.
 ### 6.6.
 Monitoring & Alarms

 How will you log events in your system?
 What metrics will you monitor and how?
 Will you have alarms if a metric breaches a threshold or something else goes wrong?

+Monitoring + alarms: How you’ll monitor your system performance.
+List the alarms that will trigger human intervention (e.g., on-call)
 ### 6.7.
 Cost
 How much will it cost to build and operate your system?
 Share estimated monthly costs (e.g., EC2 instances, Lambda, etc.)

+Cost: Should include labour cost, cost of infrastructure, etc.
 ### 6.8.
 Integration points

 How will your system integrate with upstream data and downstream users?